 Although it appears attitudes towards LGBT individuals and same-sex couples are becoming more positive, many LGBT people still face a considerable amount of stigma, discrimination and prejudice.

 Same-sex couples often face unique additional difficulties to opposite-sex couples which can include coming out, negative reactions from family and friends, fear of public displays of affection and homophobic abuse.

 Here are the stories of three same-sex couples depicting these unique experiences:

 Kat and Carly have been together for a year.
 Kat is ‘out’ to her immediate family and they are accepting of her sexuality and her relationship with Carly.

 Whilst being very happy in their relationship, Kat is not entirely comfortable with her sexuality.
 This has led to her keeping her relationship hidden from other extended family members including her Aunt where she introduced Carly as a friend.

-Kat also fears holding hands in public.
+Kat also fears to hold hands in public.
 Carly, on the other hand, is completely comfortable with her sexual identity and public displays of affection.
-Carly is helping Kat face her fears by holding hands in public - but she still remains very aware of her surroundings and the reactions of others.
+Carly is helping Kat face her fears by holding hands in public – but she still remains very aware of her surroundings and the reactions of others.